iodide-project/iodide/CONTRIBUTING.md

 ## Contribution Prerequisites

 - You should have [Node](https://nodejs.org/) installed at v8.0.0+ and [npm](https://www.npmjs.com/).
-- You should have some familiarity with React, Redux, modern ECMAScript.
+- You should have some familiarity with React, Redux, modern ECMAScript, or be willing to learn.
-- You should have some familiarity with how Git works.
+- You should have some familiarity with how Git works, or be willing ot learn.

 ## Development Workflow